4 Causal inference

 Tip

-The code in this chapter uses the following packages.
-For instructions on how to set up your computer to use the code found in this book, see Section 1.2 (note that Step 4 is not required as we do not use WRDS data in this chapter).
-Quarto templates for the exercises below are available at https://github.com/iangow/far_templates.
+The code in this chapter uses the packages listed below.
+For instructions on how to set up your computer to use the code found in this book, see Section 1.2 (note that Step 4 is not required for this chapter as we do not use WRDS data).
+Quarto templates for the exercises below are available on GitHub.

 library(dplyr, warn.conflicts = FALSE)